Philanthus gibbosus: Behavior

 Adult P. gibbosus females are responsible for digging tunnels into the ground for nesting.
 Meanwhile, territorial males mark objects and supporting structures surrounding the nest with pheromones to demarcate the nesting territory from competing males.
 The larvae generated by the females are carnivorous, which forces the inseminated females to hunt for other invertebrates, in this case bees (hence the common name "beewolf"), on which she lays her eggs.
 By laying her eggs on pollen-coated bee species, the larvae are supplied with prey for nutrients instantly when they emerge.
 The adults, on the other hand, feed on nectar that is foraged from flowers.

 Burrow occupation

-P. gibbosus is a solitary wasp that nests in the ground.
+Philanthus gibbosus is a solitary wasp that nests in the ground.
 Several individuals have been observed to cohabit a single burrow at a time.
 However, there is evidence that suggests that while females tend to occupy the parental nest for a mere several days of their lives, the males will sometimes inhabit the nest for their entire life.
 After the few days in their original nest, the females will disperse to new nests.
 However, one single female may continue to inhabit and expand the original nest.
 On very rare occasions, two females may provision the original nest at the same time for a very brief period.
 Evidence suggests that P. gibbosus may be representative of a unique stage in presociality in which temporary communal nesting occurs at certain phases of the nesting cycle, in spite of the species' usual solitary living.